-Redis Standard Edition refers to edition that supports zero or more replicas (a replica refers to a node that is not a master node), which is the most common Redis edition.
-It is compatible with protocols and commands of Redis v2.8 and v4.0 and features data persistence and backup, making it suitable for scenarios where high data reliability and availability are required.
-A master node provides daily service access, while a slave node ensures high availability (HA).
-In case that the master node fails, the system will automatically switch to the slave node to guarantee business continuity.
+TencentDB for Redis Memory Edition (Standard Architecture) refers to the edition that supports zero or more replicas (a replica refers to a node that is not a master node), which is the most common Redis edition.
+It is compatible with protocols and commands of Redis v2.8, v4.0, and v5.0 and features data persistence and backup, making it suitable for scenarios where high data reliability and availability are required.
+A master node provides daily service access, while a replica node ensures high availability (HA).
+In case that the master node fails, the system will automatically switch to the replica node to guarantee business continuity.

-Redis Standard Edition supports 0–5 replicas to meet the different requirements for availability and performance of your business in different scenarios.
-All replicas of the Standard Edition play a role in supporting high system availability, so the more replicas, the higher the availability.
-If the number of replicas is greater than 1, read-write separation can be enabled to extend the read performance through replica nodes.
+Memory Edition (Standard Architecture) supports 0–5 replicas to meet the different requirements for availability and performance of your business in different scenarios.
+All replicas of Memory Edition (Standard Architecture) play a role in supporting system's high availability, so the more replicas, the higher the availability.
+If the number of replicas is greater than or equal to 1, read/write separation can be enabled to extend the read performance through replica nodes.

-- Data may be lost when a node fails.
-Do not use a zero-replica instance in data storage scenarios.
+- Data may be lost when a node fails; therefore, do not use a zero-replica instance in data storage scenarios.

-- Only for pure cache scenarios.
-The application system can continue to run even in the case of Redis failure.
-A zero-replica instance has only one database node, and when the node fails, the system will start a new Redis process (which has no data).
-After the node failover is completed, the application needs to warm up the data again to avoid access pressure on the backend database.
+- A zero-replica instance is only suitable for pure cache scenarios.
+The application system can continue to run even in case of Redis failure, but as a zero-replica instance has only one database node, when the node fails, the system will start a new Redis process (which has no data), and after node failover is completed, the application needs to warm up the data again to avoid access pressure on the backend database.

 - Service reliability (1–5 replicas)

-With a dual-server master/slave architecture, the master and slave nodes reside on different physical machines with the master node providing external access.
+With a dual-server master/replica architecture, the master and replica nodes reside on different physical machines with the master node providing external access.
 You can perform data CRUD using the Redis command line or client.
-In case that the master node fails, the proprietary HA system will automatically perform master/slave switchover to ensure smooth operation of the business.
+In case that the master node fails, the proprietary high availability (HA) system will automatically perform master/replica switch to ensure smooth operation of the business.

 - Data reliability (1–5 replicas)

 The data persistence feature is enabled by default.
-The Standard Edition supports data backup.
-You can roll back or clone instances for backup sets to effectively cope with faulty data operations and other issues.
+Memory Edition (Standard Architecture) supports data backup.
+You can roll back or clone instances for backup sets to effectively cope with data maloperations and other issues.

-- Redis Standard Edition supports 0.25-60 GB of storage capacity.
-For higher specifications, please use the Cluster Edition which supports up to 4 TB of capacity.
+- Memory Edition (Standard Architecture) supports 0.25–64 GB of storage capacity.
+For higher specifications, use Cluster Edition that supports up to 8 TB of capacity.

-- Redis Standard Edition supports up to 100,000 QPS (set command concurrencies).
-If you need a higher QPS, you can choose multi-replica read-write separation or use the Redis Cluster Edition that supports tens of millions of QPS.
+- Memory Edition (Standard Architecture) supports up to 100,000 QPS (SET command concurrencies).
+If you need a higher QPS, you can choose multi-replica read/write separation or use Redis Cluster Edition that supports tens of millions of QPS.